Cyril-Aubry/llm_query_doc_analyser/Project Development Checklist.md

    1. **V1:** import excel/CSV file, store and manage paper's references, filter the list for most relevant and download pdf with adequate filename or get url for manual download.
   2. **V2:** Manage pre-print and their possible published version.
 * **What am I not doing now?**
-  Don't manage the updating process of already enriched, resolved or downloaded records
+  Don't manage the updating process of already enriched, resolved or downloaded records.
+Don't manage the fact of importing same record of research article later on with updated citations number and other data to be updated (check if import date is out of date for example).

 ---